uio-carpentry/organisational/workshop_operations/onboarding.md

 * Our host and partner is the [University Library](https://www.ub.uio.no/)
 * Our workshops are announced on the English version of the [events and courses website](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/index.html)
 * Role of the Library
-* Role of the Coordinator
+* Role of the Coordinators
 * Role of the Instructors
 * Role of the Helpers
 * Role of the Carpentry@UiO Board (atm Interim Board)